slancas1/meal_planner/README.md

 * Make it more cohesive by allowing input to come from an HTML page as well
 * Make it more dynamic
 	* Use web scraping to retrieve daily menu items
-	* Allow the user to enter as many or as little menu items as they would like
+	* Allow the user to enter as many menu items as they would like
-* Create more detailed algorithm for choosing food items / better utilize the calories
+* Create more detailed algorithm for choosing food items / utilize calories better when choosing menu items
-* Include other options like allergens, dietry restraints, etc.
+* Include other options like allergens, dietary restraints, etc.

 ## Known Issues